nanomsg/nng/docs/ref/migrate/nng1.md

 ## Nanomsg Compatibility

-Applications using the legacy `libnanomsg` API will have to be updated to native NNG interfaces.
+Applications using the legacy `libnanomsg` API will have to be updated to native _NNG_ interfaces.
-See the [Migration Guide for libnanomsg](nanomsg.md) for details.
+See the [Migrating From libnanomsg](nanomsg.md) chapter for details.

 ## Transport Specific Functions